 Don't forget to include your meeting minutes and performance appraisals

 with your document; refer to the syllabus for the complete check-list of

-Keep in mind that key objectives of the implementation are to:
+Keep in mind that key objectives of a design document may include:

-In addition, keep in mind that an implementation document should satisfy
+In addition, keep in mind that a design document should exhibit the